Awnicholls/streamer-bot-commands/functions/CustomArrowSequence/README.md

    - `useKey` (string type)
    - `maxPresses` (number type)
 3. **Click the "Find Refs" and "Compile" buttons** in StreamerBot to verify the code compiles without errors
-4. Set the argument values when calling the action

 ## Required Arguments